 There are times when geography can get in the way of making Europe the sort of perfectly rationalized utopia imagined by European bureaucrats when they stare in frustration at the continent’s map from behind their Brussels desks.
 Whole nations are plagued by inconvenient borders drawn by statesmen long ago.
 Countries can be out of sync with their neighbors’ ties and cultures.
 And some wonderful states that should exist don’t.

-“The European map is outdated and illogical,” notes the British newspaper.
+“The European map is outdated and illogical,” according to the British newspaper.
 Rejigging it would make life friendlier.

-With Switzerland allocated to the more neutral regions of the north, where Norway would surely welcome another non-European Union friend next door, there is room for Austria, Slovenia and Croatia to move northwest where they might join part of Italy in something of an alliance, preferably run by a new doge from Venice.
-The Italian south, continually plagued by corruption, should go its own way and form a sad little kingdom nicknamed Bordello.
-“It could form a currency union with Greece but nobody else.”
+With Switzerland allocated to the more neutral regions of the north, where Norway would surely welcome a non-EU friend next-door, there is room for Austria, Slovenia and Croatia to move northwest, where they might join part of Italy in something of an alliance, preferably run by a new doge from Venice.

-Some inevitable shuffling would happen on the Balkans of course, notably the moving of Macedonia a little further away from Greece.
-The Economist considers Bosnia “too fragile” to move though.
+Some inevitable shuffling would happen on the Balkans, notably moving Macedonia a little farther away from Greece.
+The Economist considers Bosnia “too fragile” to move, though.

-All this leaves room for the creation of a series of valuable new states, including romantic Ruritania, properly near Bohemian territory; the lands of Borduria and Syldavia, famously visited by Belgian journalist Tintin in the recent past; and the fine barony of Vulgaria, fitting in the Eastern European heartland.
+All this leaves room for the creation of new states, including romantic Ruritania, properly near Bohemian territory; the lands of Borduria and Syldavia, famously visited by Belgian journalist Tintin in the recent past; and the fine barony of Vulgaria, right in the Eastern European heartland.

 The rest of us can stay put.